 In our review of services, as well as party input, it is clear that it is useful to designate certain services as crucial to the reliable operation of the electricity system.
 To this end, in this section, we discuss special rules for reliability services and resource adequacy services, in multiple use applications.
-In establishing the following rules and principles, we clarify that the prioritization of reliability services and resource adequacy services to "fence off" non-reliability services.
+In establishing the following rules and principles, we clarify that the prioritization of reliability services and resource adequacy services in no way permits LSEs/UDCs to "fence off" non-reliability services.